Watch & interact with these 5 startups competing in tomorrow’s Pitchers & Pitches session – TechCrunch

 How’s your 60-second pitch working for ya?
 Could it stand a refresh?
 Get ready to learn new and better ways to make your pitch more effective at opening doors to opportunity.
 Step one: register here — it won’t cost you a dime.

 Step two: tune in and join us tomorrow, July 23 at 4:30 p.m.
-ET / 1:30p.m.
+ET / 1:30 p.m.
 PT, for the next Pitchers & Pitches competition.
-We randomly chose five Digital Startup Alley exhibitors to bring the heat — in the form of their best 60-second pitch — in front a panel of expert judges.
+We randomly chose five Digital Startup Alley exhibitors to bring the heat — in the form of their best 60-second pitch — in front of a panel of expert judges.
 We’ll name all the names in just a minute.

 Note: Anyone can attend Pitchers & Pitches, but only companies exhibiting in Digital Startup Alley during Disrupt 2020 are eligible to pitch.